Maroon Bells CRMP

 The study area for this effort includes Maroon Creek Road from the Highway 82 roundabout to the MBSA, which includes the scenic loop, East Portal, the campgrounds, and access up to Crater Lake.

-Members of the project team, including Pitkin County, The City of Aspen, the White River Nation Forest, Roaring Fork Transportation Authority, Aspen Skiing Company, the Aspen Chamber Resort Associate, and the U.S. Department of Transportation will provide an update on the work completed to date and will solicit input on the draft recommendations.
+The public is invited to participate in a public meeting on Tuesday, August 8th in Aspen from 5:00 to 6:30 PM.
+Members of the project team, including Pitkin County, The City of Aspen, the White River National Forest, Roaring Fork Transportation Authority, Aspen Skiing Company, the Aspen Chamber Resort Associate, and the U.S. Department of Transportation will present on the final Maroon Bells CRMP, including a discussion on the identified recommendations and next steps.